Dr. Michael G. Martin, Director of Choral Activities

 Ms. Casey L. Cook

-Casey L. Cook began piano study at age four and was accompanying by age ten.
-Two of her most influential teachers were Mary Craig Powell, who nurtured her musical growth for 15 years, and Dr. Nelita True at the Eastman School of Music.
+Casey L. Cook began piano study at the age of four and was accompanying by age ten.
+Two of her most influential teachers were Mary Craig Powell, who nurtured her musical growth for fifteen years and Dr. Nelita True at the Eastman School of Music.

 Ms. Sarah Chang